 Christopher Kealey is Deputy Director for the Massachusetts Business Roundtable, a non-partisan, member-driven, public policy organization of CEOs and leading executives from some of the state’s largest employers working to strengthen the Commonwealth’s long-term economic vitality.

-David P. Klein is Director of the Carlisle Council on Aging and an active member of the Massachusetts Association of Councils on Aging (MCOA) and Senior Center Directors.
+David P. Klein is Administrator of Old Colony Planning Council, Area Agency on Aging and an active member of the Massachusetts Association of Councils on Aging (MCOA).
 He is a former Certified Financial Planner and serves as Co-Chair of the MCOA Property Tax Relief Task Force.

 Mason Klinck represents the Massachusetts Society of Enrolled Agents.
 He has worked as an agent for the IRS and as a partnership auditor for the California Franchise Tax Board.
 He now manages a VITA site, volunteers for low income tax clinics and has his own tax practice in representation and consulting.